U.N.'s Ban says no 'time for tinkering' on global warming action

 U.S. Secretary of State John Kerry is due to visit the talks on Thursday to add momentum.

-"We cannot have a climate agreement that condemns Mother Earth and humanity to death," in favor of enriching the few, Bolivia's left-wing President Evo Morales said, denouncing capitalism and consumption.
+"We cannot have a climate agreement that condemns Mother Earth and humanity to death," in favour of enriching the few, Bolivia's left-wing President Evo Morales said, denouncing capitalism and consumption.

 And Maria van der Hoeven, head of the International Energy Agency, said world leaders have a "golden opportunity" with plunging oil prices to put a price on carbon emissions since cheaper fuel makes the move less risky politically.